Luna-Coder/ReactJS-Notes/README.md

 ___
 ## Intro To JSX

-JSX produces React “elements”.
+JSX produces React “elements”:

 ```jsx
 const element = <h1>Hello, world!</h1>;
 ```

-### JSX is an Expression Too
+### JSX Is An Expression Too

 After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects.

 This means that you can use JSX inside of `if` statements and `for` loops, assign it to variables, accept it as arguments, and return it from functions.